A fine Matrix chat app you can get to love

 Select messages like files

 Drag across a run of messages, Ctrl-click a few, or grab them from the keyboard, then copy, reply, forward, or delete the lot in one move.
-The clean way to tidy a channel, or lift a whole thread of quotes out of a busy room without death by right-click.
+The clean way to tidy a channel or lift a stack of quotes from a busy room, without death by right-click.

 Several messages highlighted at once in the Komai timeline with a batch-action toolbar